stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/10_psd_visualization.md

         filename: weekly_20181029_20181105_XX_MIT_A_DPZ.png
         caption: The weekly spectrogram of component XX:MIT:A:DPZ starting on 2018-10-29.
 ---
 The PSD data computed in the chapter [Power Spectral Density][chap-psd-compute] is used to create a spectrograms for various time spans.
-We will create a daily and weekly spectrograms, as well as one for the whole range of available data.
+We will create a daily and weekly spectrograms, as well as one for the whole time range of available data.

 ## Create the output directory
 We will save the spectrogram images in a dedicated output directory.
 Create the directory `psd_images` in the `psysmon_output` folder of the tutorial directory structure.